rehamnia-max/rehamnia-max/README.md

-- 👋 Hi, I’m @rehamnia-max (Rehamnia walid)
+- 👋 Hi, I’m @rehamnia-max (Rehamnia walid).
 - 👀 I'm obsessed in everything about the Computer Science
-- 🌱 I’m currently learning new skills
+- 🌱 I’m currently learning new skills and technologies
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on big projects
-- 📫 How to reach me (rehamniawalid.info@gmail.com)
+- 📫 Mail:rehamniawalid.info@gmail.com

 <!---
 rehamnia-max/rehamnia-max is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.